 Operating under the Charlotte town budget, the Senior Center provides a wide range of activities for the 400 to 500 participants who walk through the doors each week to take part in classes, visit with friends, exercise, play bridge and mahjong, hike, bird watch and kayak among a variety of other activities.

 The Senior Center is open from 9 a.m. to 4 p.m.
-Monday through Friday with scheduled activities and on Sunday afternoons for board or card games.
-Classes, programs and activities are detailed in the schedules distributed quarterly in The Charlotte News, at the Center, by mail and email, and on the Monthly Newsletter page.
+Monday through Friday with scheduled activities.
+Classes, programs and activities are detailed in the schedules distributed monthly in The Charlotte News, at the Center, by mail and email, and on the Monthly Newsletter page.
 Every Friday The Week Ahead is emailed to subscribers.
 Classes change from time to time, and the Center staff and board encourage suggestions from the community for new offerings.

 Meals at the Center are enjoyable events.
 Drop in for Monday Munch, served from 11:30 a.m. to 12:30 p.m.
 Monday menus usually include soup, salad and dessert (reservations not required).
-Wednesday’s lunches are served at noon and reservations are easily made by calling the Center at 425-6345.
-Gents’ Breakfast, cooked and served by the men, is at 7:30 am on the 2nd and 4th Thursday of each month; registration required.
+Men’s Breakfast, cooked and served by the men, is at 7:00 am on the 2nd Thursday of each month; registration required.
 Grab & Go meals are provided free by Age Well on Thursdays.
 Sign up by calling the Senior Center at 802.425.6345.
-For all meals there is a suggested donation for a meal is $5.
+For all meals there is a suggested donation for of $5 ($6 for Men’s Breakfast).

 A key component of the Senior Center’s continuing success is the hands-on involvement of many volunteers, without whose work the Center could not operate as it does.
 Hosts greet and direct participants, cooking crews dish up delicious weekly lunches as well as the special Thanksgiving dinner, dishwashers wash the dishes for these meals, treat makers prepare for Halloween, and others maintain our lovely garden areas, present special lectures and programs, and staff the plant sale, the summer barbecue, and Red Cross blood drives.